-Select the suitable RPA tools like UiPath and other technology platforms needed to automate your processes.
-You can partner with robotic process automation companies who can help you with automation from design, development, testing, and deployment.
+Select the most popular robotic process automation tools like UiPath, Automation Anywhere, Dialog Flow, and other technology platforms needed to automate your processes.
+You can partner with trusted robotic process automation companies that can help you with automation from design, development, testing, and deployment.

 5 Prepare Your Team for Automation

-Prepare a core team to get accustomed to automation to complete their daily tasks.
-Define processes, clarify the roles and responsibilities of your team members, and explain the criteria to complete the task.
-You can educate and provide training to them about the transformed business processes and work in collaboration with software robots.
-You can also hire RPA developers or RPA consultants from reliable robotic process automation companies.
-You can communicate all your new business workflows with your team or associated stakeholders to work in a cohesive manner.
+Prepare a core team to get accustomed to automation and complete daily tasks.
+Define processes and criteria to complete a particular set of operations.
+Educate your team about the transformed business processes and provide training to work in collaboration with software robots.
+You can communicate all your new business workflows with your team or associated stakeholders to work cohesively.

 6 RPA Implementation

-Make your RPA project live across all your designed departments and oversee bots’ performance and measure the level of automation.
-It should be as per your set governance and control criteria.
+Make your robotic process automation project live across all your designed departments and oversee bots’ performance and measure the level of automation.
+It should be as per your set governance and regulation criteria.
 You can analyze results to improve the process in the future and achieve your business goals.

 A Look at Evolving Robotic Process Automation Market Landscape

-- Optimization of digital transformation strategies with the adoption of RPA in the workplace by most businesses
+- Optimization of digital transformation strategies with the adoption of RPA tools in the workplace by most businesses.

-- Address gaps of system integration and tackle remote desktop automation
+- Address gaps in system integration and tackle remote desktop automation.

 - Adoption and integration with other emerging technologies like AI, Cloud, etc.

-- Higher demand for RPA services from the BFSI sector
+- Higher demand for RPA solutions from the BFSI sector.

 - Increased focus on reducing the burden of human resources in sectors like healthcare.

 There is a huge market potential for robotic process automation across various industries and functional areas.
-Robotic process automation can be a digital spine that connects all enterprise applications.
+The technology can be a digital spine that connects all enterprise applications.